Teacher Education Program

 291 Campus Drive; May Hall (Main Foyer)

-Test dates for Fall 2022 are still being determined.
-You do have the option of testing at home, at Bismarck State College or Bismarck Prometric testing center.
+- You may also opt to test at home, Bismarck State College or Bismarck Prometric testing center.

 About Student Teaching